 My daughters and I have frequented this park for walking and hiking since they were born.
 It has always been an easy park to take strollers and walk the paved paths around the reservoir.
 The breathtaking views of the sunset are well worth the walk.

 The boats are the main attraction for my children.
-Rental boats can be found by the marina for up to 4 per family or same household.
-It can be somewhat costly at $27 – $30 per hour for kayaks, rowing boats, pedal boats, or the electric motor boats, but the children have so much fun looking for the freshwater bass, bluegill, and crappie among the ducks and geese.
+Rental boats can be found by the marina for up to 4 people.
+It can be somewhat costly at $27 – $30 per hour for kayaks, rowing boats, pedal boats, or electric motor boats, but the children have so much fun looking for the freshwater bass, bluegill, and crappie among the ducks and geese.
 This area is very busy on the weekends, so I recommend planning for a weekday morning with less crowds.
 Guests must be 18 to operate a boat and all guests must sign a contract prior to getting on a boat.
 Under the age of 18 must have a parent or legal guardian present to sign for them.
-Minimum age in a double kayak with an adult is 5 years old.
+The minimum age in a double kayak with an adult is 5 years old.